 The biggest indicator of lasting change is consistency.
 Consistency is when habits are formed, whether positive or negative, by becoming focused on repetitive action.
-For addiction, ongoing treatment helps create positive consistency that will push you to go deeper in your recovery.
-While deciding to make a change and taking steps to achieve that is important and necessary, it will only last if integrated into your daily life.
-When it comes to recovery, aftercare planning is important for every level of care.
-Detox and residential treatment on their own are not enough.
+Ongoing addiction treatment helps create positive consistency that will deepen your recovery.
+While deciding to give up substances is an important and necessary change, it will only last if integrated into your daily life.
+Going through a detox and residential program are great first steps, but it is often not enough.
+When it comes to recovery, aftercare treatment planning is important for every level of care.

 Detox is Only the First Step to Recovery

 When you complete detox, you feel better physically, which can give you a false sense of confidence—that because you feel good, you now have everything you need to remain sober.
-Having felt the pains of withdrawal, you believe that the memory of those negative feelings will act as a deterrent from you using again.
+Having felt the pains of withdrawal, you believe that the memory of those negative feelings will act as a deterrent to using again.
 At that moment, both of these factors can be powerful motivators.
 However, they often do not last.

 The Challenges After Completing Residential Treatment

 After completing residential (also known as inpatient) treatment, you might feel that since you put all this time into your recovery, it is enough to remain sober for the long run.
 This is often not the case.
 In rehab, you learn skills in a safe setting with supportive staff and peers without access to substances.
 While being able to maintain sobriety throughout your residential stay is a great feat, it can also lead you to believe that you can easily do the same at home.